Real Estate Financing

 - Income projections for the next 3-5 years

-Lenders will consider your loan-to-value (LTV) ratio, which is related to the amount of your down payment.
-The LTV is the amount of the loan compared to the total value of the property.
+Lenders will consider your loan-to-value ratio (LTV), which is related to the amount of your down payment.
+The LTV is the loan amount compared to the total purchase price of the property.
 For example, if you’re able to make a 20% down payment, that means the lender would be providing a loan for 80% of the property’s value.
-In many cases, lenders look for LTVs that are 80% or lower.
+In many cases, lenders look for LTVs that are 80% or lower because a low down payment puts an additional risk on the lender.

 Another thing lenders will consider is your debt-service coverage ratio (DSCR).
 Your DSCR compares your annual net operating income (NOI) to your annual debts.
 This helps lenders gauge how much cash flow you are generating.
 Generally, lenders are more inclined to approve loans for businesses with a DSCR of 1.25 or higher.